Wednesday, March 25, 2009

 Sargasso weed floats freely all over Bahamian waters

 So far we have been surrounded by islands that offer many protected anchorages, but now we are heading out into the Atlantic in search of a single island with an anchorage exposed to the North West and a rising swell.
-We appreciate why George Town has earned the title "Chicken Harbor"; leaving takes some confidence in ability as well as the weather reports.
+We appreciate why George Town has earned the title "Chicken Harbor"; leaving takes some confidence in ability as well as in weather reports.
 We find ourselves second guessing our decision to go to Conception as we enter the Atlantic and are hit by a small squall.
-It's not a big problem however, when the anchorage at Conception Island comes into view in the afternoon light we are elated to see miles of white sand beaches sheltered from the prevailing easterly winds.
+Any fears are unfounded however, when the anchorage at Conception Island comes into view in the afternoon light.
+We are elated to see miles of white sand beaches sheltered from the prevailing easterly winds and crystal clear water.

 Daisie loves her dinghy - something like a magic carpet ride gliding across the crystal water in these conditions.
 Spectra sits at anchor, far right.

-We wait out the seas and wind at Conception, meet more people heading south, Solveig and Spectra and enjoy beautiful days exploring and enjoying the perfect weather and good company.
+We wait out the seas and wind at Conception, meet more people heading south to the Caribbean, Solveig and Spectra and enjoy beautiful days exploring and enjoying the perfect weather and good company.
 From our sheltered lee anchorage vantage point it looks very calm and so we decide to take a short 25 nm journey to Rum Cay.
 Bristol Rose looks a picture on a beam reach as the winds fill her sails, sun shining, sailing in the lee of Conception Island.
 As we clear the island, we beat into an 8 ft swell and 20 knot winds from the ESE.
-We are feeling the thorns as Bristol Rose is beaten by the waves although we are confident she can handle it as long as we can.
+We are feeling the thorns as Bristol Rose is beaten by the waves although we are confident she can handle it.
+Surely we can too.
 We wonder is our departure a little premature.
 Solveig follows us the next day in slightly better conditions.

 Blake and Sunny, Slow Mocean